PrincetonUniversity/PsyNeuLink/README.md

                  finally self.execute;  if none present or valid, an exception is raised
          10) instantiate_attributes_before_execute_method: stub for subclasses
          11) instantiate_execute_method
-             - instantiate params[kwExecuteMethod] if present and assign to self.executeMethod
+             - instantiate params[kwExecuteMethod] if present and assign to self.execute
              - else, instantiate self.execute; if it is not implemented, raise exception
              - call execute method to determine its output and type and assign to self.value
          12) instantiate_attributes_after_execute_method: stub for subclasses